fukatani/Pyverilog_toolbox/pyverilog_toolbox/docs/metrics.md

 FUNC_DISP_LIMIT':
 ```

-You may write only parameter which you want to change from default parameter.
+You may write only parameter which you want to change from default parameter in configuration file.